Athlon007/msc-ogg/README.md

 ## Installation

-Simply unzip archive anywhere you want.
+Simply unzip archive anywhere you want (except for My Summer Car root folder).

 ## Updating

-The program has automatic update function, although you can disable it in settings.
+The program has automatic update function, although you can disable it in settings and update it manually by downloading the mscmm.zip from this repo.

 ## Images

 ![img1](https://i.imgur.com/0JV3HNZ.png)
 ![img2](https://i.imgur.com/9hcJCti.png)
 ![img3](https://i.imgur.com/Sl3WNQZ.png)

-## Contribution

-Anyone who will can contribute into this project.

 ## Versioning